static-frame/static-frame/doc/source/new.rst

 0.3.1-dev
 ----------

 Implemented Series.from_concat; improved Frame.from_concat in concatenating indices with diverse types.
+Frame.from_concat() now accepts Series.

 Added ``Index.iter_label()`` and ``IndexHierarchy.iter_label()``, for variable depth label iteration, particularly useful for IndexHierarchy.